HoustonRuby/rails_girls/03_messages/make_pages_for_chirps.md

 | /chirps/:id(.:format) | chirps#destroy | delete a specific chirp | `Chirp.find(id).destroy` |

-The bolded ones are the pages we will be starting with.
+The bolded terms in the table above are the pages we will start with.

 Let's see what happens when we try to go to one of these routes, namely [http://localhost:3000/chirps](http://localhost:3000/chirps).